solargrammars/solargrammars.github.io/_drafts/color-gates.md

 a scalar or a vector.

-Lets conduct a couple of experiments to see if this way of modeling color descriptions, allow us to obtain interesting insights.
+Lets conduct a couple of experiments to see if this way of modeling color descriptions allow us to obtain interesting insights.
 As always, lets start with the data.
 For the purpose of this study, we can reuse the data data extracted from ColourLovers, which we have used previously.

-One element we can consider is to condition the descriptions by certain characteristics such as length or even color.
+One element we can consider is to condition the descriptions by certain characteristics such as length or even color range.
 For the moment I think grouping them by the POS tag could give us a good indicator.
 This is a sample of the descriptions, without considering  any grouping.